Here are some resources for estimating carbon sequestration from various plants:

 You are here

-Carbon Sequestration (Proposed)
+Carbon Sequestration (Ongoing)

 The 2015 iCAP, chapter 7, objective 5 is "Increase carbon sequestration in campus soils by determining the sequestration value of existing plantings and identifying locations for additional plantings, with a specific objective of converting at least 50 acres of U of I farmland to agroforestry by FY20."